content-island/astro-for-react-devs-workshop/01-real-project/02-post-list/README.md

 We are going to create a new Pod and we will call it post-collection.

-Let's add the post model.
+Let's add the post model to a new file called **post-collection.model.ts**.

 **Copy from Content Island**